Lorenzo-Olivar/QUICKME/README.md

 ## Description

 QUICKME is a project that takes in user input to generate a structured and organized README with your input answers.
-I allows for a faster way to make professional README files by generatiing a template instead of having to type everthing out yourself.
+It allows for a faster way to make professional README files by generatiing a template instead of having to type everthing out yourself.

 ## Table of Contents (Optional)